Find your catchment school.Enter your postcode below:

 When do I need to apply?

-Parents are strongly advised to register their interest in a place at a particular school as soon as they can.
-This will enable the Headteacher of the school to send an admission application form to you at the appropriate time.
-Please note, however, that registering an interest in a place at a particular school will not guarantee admission to that school, as places are not allocated on a ‘first come, first serve’ basis.
+Please note that registering an interest in a place at a particular school will not guarantee admission to that school, as places are not allocated on a ‘first come, first serve’ basis.

 What is my local catchment school?